 - Pros: Metal pots are generally very durable and can withstand impacts.
 Their modern aesthetic can complement minimalist or industrial decor.

-- Cons: Metal absorbs heat, making them less ideal for outdoor use in direct sun as they can overheat root zones [cite: 4, search 4].
+- Cons: Metal absorbs heat, making them less ideal for outdoor use in direct sun as they can overheat root zones.
 They are also prone to rust if not properly treated or made from galvanized/stainless steel.

 - Usage Notes: Best suited for indoor environments where temperature fluctuations are minimal.
 If used outdoors, place them in shaded areas.